surveyjs/survey-creator/docs/get-started-angular.md

 - `callback`
 A callback function.
 Call it and pass `saveNo` as the first argument.
 Set the second argument to `true` or `false` based on whether the server applied or rejected the change.

-The following code shows how to use the `saveSurveyFunc` function to save a survey model definition in a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">`localStorage`</a> or in your web service:
+The following code shows how to use the `saveSurveyFunc` function to save a survey model schema in a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">`localStorage`</a> or in your web service:

 ```js